ManageIQ/guides/architecture/capacity_and_utilization_collection_explanation.md

     q.delivered(*q.deliver)
     ```

   If you want to fake creating rollups, you can just do `vm.perf_rollup_to_parent("realtime", start_time, end_time)`, which queues them up and starts the chain.

 * **Database tables are not ordered sets of data, so if you did a straight query they are not guaranteed to appear in any particular order.**  In addition, due to the nature of multiple workers, data may get written in different orders, especially if records have to be updated.
 It may be helpful to order by timestamp and filter against `resource_type`, `resource_id`, `capture_interval_name`.

-## TODO: Notes on why we use Postgres inheritance, and why metrics and metrics_rollups are in separate tables.
+## TODO: Notes on why we use Postgres inheritance, and why metrics and metrics_rollups are in separate tables